nkuegler/loraks_reconstruction/README.md

 ## ToDos:
++ try out, document, and commit how to use UV instead of conda
 + adjust all paths to Pathlib instead of OS or other path libraries, so that the application will also run on Windows computers.
 (Although additional changes may be needed for full Windows compatibility, this change improves cross-platform support.)
 + paths to raw data should rather be specified as dictionaries instead of lists